-San Jose scale but is of local importance at times.
+San Tose scale but is of local importance at times.

 Lime-sulphur, 121⁄2 gallons in 100 gallons of spray applied late in the dormant or in the delayed-dormant period will control San Jose scale.
 Dry lime-sulphur is not recommended for scale control.
 The same result is obtainable through the use of a dormant oil spray containing 3 per cent of actual oil.
 Oystershell scale can be controlled by the use of oil sprays containing 4 per cent of actual oil.
-(See Sections 18 to 29 for a full discussion of oil sprays.)
+(See sections 18 to 29 for a full discussion of oil sprays.)
 Use commercial oils at dilutions recommended by the makers.
-Tar and oil sprays will also control scale insects.
-(See Section 28.)
+Tar and oil sprays will also control scale insects (see Sec.
+27).

 45. Fruit Mites and Clover Mites.
 Three species of mites, and perhaps more, attack apples and other fruits in Michigan: the common red spider, the clover mite, and the European red-mite.
-Fortunately, the spraying treatment for the red mite and clover mite is identical and therefore it is not imperative that the grower distinguish between them except to remember that the European red mite is the one most capable of damaging the trees.
+Fortunately, the spraying treatment for the red mite and clover mite is identical, and therefore it is not imperative that the grower distinguish between them except to remember that the European red mite is the one most capable of damaging trees.
 All Michigan fruit trees are subject to attack by one or all of these extremely tiny eight-legged pests.
 Warm, dry weather is favorable to the mites, while cold dashing rains help to keep them in check.

-The most successful attempts at control have followed the application of oil sprays during the spring dormant period and consist of one of the commercial spraying oils or of home-made lubricating oil emulsions.
-Use the home-made emulsions with 3 per cent of oil (See Sections 24, 25 and 26).
+The most successful attempts at control have followed the application of oil sprays during the late dormant period and consist of one of the commercial spraying oils or of home-made lubricating oil emulsions.
+Use the home-made emulsions with 3 per cent of oil (see sections 24, 25 and 26).
 If a commercial spraying oil is used, follow the recommendations of the makers.
-Tar and oil sprays will control red mites.
-(See Section 28.)
+Tar and oil sprays will control red mites (see Section 27).
 Spray with extreme care so that each tiny twig will be coated, especially on the under side, as well as the limbs and trunk.
-Observe precautions noted elsewhere under the caption of oil sprays, (Refer to Section 23).
+Observe precautions noted elsewhere under the caption of oil sprays, (refer to Sec.
+23).
 The dormant spray is intended as a destroyer of the eggs.
-Summer applications are not so satisfactory and therefore the principal effort should be expended in making the dormant spray-effective.